BeSplat: Gaussian Splatting from a Single Blurry Image and Event Stream: Conclusion

 \section{Conclusion}

 We introduce a novel method based on the Gaussian Splatting framework that simultaneously recovers the underlying 3D scene representation and estimates the precise camera motion trajectory from a single blurry image and its associated event stream.
 Through extensive evaluations on synthetic and real-world datasets, our approach demonstrates a compelling balance of efficiency and quality, achieving accelerated training times, reduced GPU memory usage, and real-time rendering capabilities, all while delivering high-quality reconstructions that validate its practical robustness and versatility.
 By leveraging the complementary event stream data, our method effectively captures motion details and enhances reconstruction fidelity.
-Future work could explore extending the framework to handle dynamic scenes, allowing robust reconstruction in environments with non-static objects.
+Future work could explore extending the framework to handle dynamic scenes.

-\textbf{Acknowledgement:} We would like to acknowledge partial support from the Institute Of Eminence (IoE) Research Center on VR and Haptics.
+\textbf{Acknowledgement:} We would like to acknowledge partial support from the Institute of Eminence (IoE) Research Center on VR and Haptics, together with the IITM Pravartak Technologies Foundation.
 KM would like to acknowledge support from Qualcomm Faculty Award 2024.